 - Medicare Part A hospice care coinsurance and copayments

 - First three pints of blood used in a medical procedure

 - Foreign travel emergency care (80% of approved costs up to plan limits)

-Medigap plans are offered through private insurance companies, so costs and availability may differ.
-Some insurance companies might not offer Medicare Supplement Plan D policies.
-However, each lettered plan must provide the same, standardized coverage; that is, Medigap Plan D includes the same benefits no matter where you purchase it.
+Medigap insurance plans are offered through private insurance companies, so costs and availability may differ.
+Some insurance companies might not offer Medicare Supplement insurance Plan D policies.
+However, each lettered plan must provide the same, standardized basic benefits; that is, Medigap Plan D includes the same basic benefits no matter where you purchase it.

-To be eligible to enroll in a Medicare Supplemental Plan D policy, you must be enrolled in Original Medicare (Part A and Part B) and live in the plan’s network.
-The best time to enroll in a Medigap Plan D policy is usually during your six-month Medigap Open Enrollment Period (OEP), which starts the month you’re age 65 or older and enrolled in Medicare Part B. During this period, you have the guaranteed issue right to enroll in a Medigap policy of your choosing, meaning that companies may not use medical underwriting to deny you coverage.
-If you apply for a Medigap plan outside this six-month period, you might be subject to medical underwriting and may be denied coverage if you have a pre-existing health condition.
+To be eligible to purchase in a Medicare Supplemental Plan D policy, you must be enrolled in Original Medicare (Part A and Part B) and live in the plan’s network.
+The best time to purchase a Medigap Plan D policy is usually during your six-month Medigap Open Enrollment Period (OEP), which starts the month you’re age 65 or older and enrolled in Medicare Part B. During this period, you have a guaranteed issue right to purchase a Medigap policy of your choosing, meaning that companies may not use medical underwriting to deny you coverage.
+If you apply for a Medigap plan outside this six-month period, you might be subject to medical underwriting and may be denied coverage if you have a pre-existing health condition*.
 However, there are some situations when you might have guaranteed issue rights to Medigap coverage outside your Medigap OEP.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.